aaj1510/Climate-Changes-effects-on-produce-yields/README.md

 # 🌾 ML Crop Yield Predictor

-This machine learning project was developed to help farmers understand the **impact of agricultural practices**—like pesticide usage, fertilizer application, and organic farming on **crop yields** in the Asia region.
+This machine learning project was developed to help farmers understand the **impact of agricultural practices** like pesticide usage, fertilizer application, and organic farming on **crop yields** in the Asia region.
 Using real-world datasets and predictive modeling, our team aimed to provide a **data-driven tool** to support better decision-making in agriculture.

 ---